Waypoint Park Next Phase Development

 Is there a budget or a proposal opportunity for public art?

-JenD asked almost 3 years ago
+JenD asked over 3 years ago

 Thank you for your question!
 As design progresses, we will evaluate the criteria for public art under Bellingham Municipal Code 4.92.
 Any future calls for public art will be posted to the City's website at https://cob.org/services/arts/public-art